How to Open a Spray Paint Can Correctly?

 Here, you’ll need the fishhook or thin screw.
 Insert it just a little into the broken actuator at the top of the can.

-You can take the broken actuator to a hardware store to find a replacement.
+Now, pull the broken actuator out of the can and take it to a hardware store to find a replacement.

 Once found, you can fit the new tip on the spray can bottle.